Moving and exporting livestock

 You must include testing records for the year.

-The below documents are currently under review, but can still be used as guidelines.
+For more information, read the below guidelines.
+They are currently under review, but can still be used as guidelines.

 Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export PDF (96.5 KB)

-Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export DOCX (58.5 KB).
+Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export DOCX (58.5 KB)

 Export advisory notices